jdev082/neofetch/README.md

+> [!WARNING]
-<b align="center">Pull requests from upstream are mass-merged into this repository.
-When using, be aware of security risks.</b>
+> Pull requests from upstream are mass-merged into this repository.
+Be aware of the security and stability risks when using this fork.
 <h3 align="center"><img src="https://i.imgur.com/ZQI2EYz.png" alt="logo" height="100px"></h3>
 <p align="center">A command-line system information tool written in bash 3.2+</p>
 <p align="center">